No results for ""

 Read results

-When you are finished running your experiments, you can look at which variations had the highest probability to be best to decide which features to ship to your customers.
+When you are finished running your experiments, you can look at which variation has the highest probability to beat control and probability to be best, or the highlighted p-value, to decide which features to ship to your customers.
 To learn more, read Winning variations.

 Conclusion